seanoc-dd/blinky/README.md

 For a detailed background on the goals of the larger synthetic testing project, checkout the [RFC](https://docs.google.com/document/d/1JCnzFIHx-3n7vhvJKSORUh0kCF8hps1aamhP3wpP1sA/edit#).

+## WARNING

+This is a **PROTOTYPE**.
+It should never be deployed in any production setting or used as an example for the correct way to do things.

 ## Prereqs

 This project is setup to run on GCP using kubernetes engine.
 Accordingly, you'll need a GCP project setup and the gcloud cli tools installed on your machine.